 There are also other plants that are labeled “Scented Geranium”, “Ivy Geranium”, and “Zonal Geranium”.
 These are all three different species of pelargonium.

 What these flowers lack in looks, they make up in smell.
 True to their name, these flowers carry delicious scents that vary from rose to lemon to chocolate mint or apple.
 Stop and smell the geraniums, er pelargoniums.

 Like the name implies, these flowers have ivy-like leaves that can grow several feet long.
-They look beautiful cascading down baskets or can be trained to climb a trellis.
+Ivy geraniums love to cascade down baskets or we can train them to climb a trellis.

-Generally used for one season, these are grown from cuttings.
+We generally use these for one season, and grow them from cuttings.
 Flowers are doubled and frilly but produce no seeds.

 So as you can see, there is a lot in a name.
 An outdoor space that has both true geraniums and pelargoniums can offer a beautiful display of diverse blooms.
 Don’t let all the nicknames confuse you when deciding which type of flower you will plant.
 You can never go wrong with the true hardy geranium (cranesbill), Rozanne.

 If you’re not able to go garden shopping locally, there are also options for buying online.
 Click here to see a list of online suppliers of Geranium Rozanne and Friends® varieties!